Texas Promissory Note: What Is It?

 - Governing Law.
 The state whose laws will be followed if there is a disagreement over the promissory note.

 Texas promissory notes do not have to be notarized.
-However, to make them a legally binding contract, they must be signed and dated by the borrower.
+However, to make them a legal document, they must be signed and dated by the borrower.
 If there is a co-signer, they should also sign and date the agreement.

 Get started now